ioccc-src/winner/1992/buzzard.1/README.md

 place to site some references on the AE, but I don't have any.

-### Definition of the input language to buzzard.1 (OR What Exactly Do All The Macros Do?):
+### Definition of the input language to buzzard.1 (OR What Exactly Do All The Macros Do?)

 [Don't read this unless you're stumped!]